🆔 Agent Identity¶

 participant B as Other Agent

-Note over A: Generate keypair locally
+Note over A: capiscio init generates keypair

-A->>R: Register public key
+A->>R: Register DID + public key

 Note over A,B: Later, when communicating...